sunface/rust-by-practice/Readme.md

 > Part of our examples and exercises are borrowed from [Rust By Example](https://github.com/rust-lang/rust-by-example), thanks for your great works!
 >
-> BTW, we also has our own secret weapons :)
+> Although they are so awesome, we also has our own secret weapons :)

 ## Some of our exercises